 The incentive is given specifically in new homes as the agent does not have much to do in the deal between buyer and developer.

 - A buyer would normally just look at a newly constructed home, make a buying decision, and would involve the real estate agent at the time of signing the sale contract.

 - The agent would receive a 3-5% sales commission from the builder and then would pass on the whole amount to the buyer by just keeping about USD $1000 as his own cost.

 Real estate agents in Atlanta also do the same because they can get good revenue even if they just keep 1k for every sale and that too without doing anything in the wholesale transaction.
-Its not common in some states like Massachusetts.
+It is not common in some states like Massachusetts.

 Real Estate Agent Issued Form 1099-MISC